martinwild97/fm-tsf-with-covs/docs/fm-overview.md

 ### Key Architectural Innovations

-Most archittectural innovations were sparked by the limitations of early Transformers, leading to a wide range of architectural improvements that now form the basis of modern FMs.
+Most architectural innovations were sparked by the limitations of early Transformers, leading to a wide range of architectural improvements that now form the basis of modern FMs.

 * **Patching:** This is a fundamental technique inspired by Vision Transformers to overcome the inefficiency of applying attention to individual time steps.
 A time series is divided into contiguous segments or "patches."
 This approach:
     * **Preserves Locality:** Captures local patterns within each patch more effectively than single data points can.
     * **Increases Efficiency:** Drastically reduces the sequence length for the attention mechanism, mitigating its quadratic complexity and allowing for much longer look-back windows.

 * **Diverse Architectures:** FMs have diversified into several distinct blueprints:
-    * **Decoder-Only** models are efficient for generation - perfect for forecating.
+    * **Decoder-Only** models are efficient for generation - perfect for forecasting.
     * **Encoder-Only** models excel at creating rich representations - suited for analysis and classification.
     * **Encoder-Decoder** (classic Transformer structure) are well-suited for sequence-to-sequence tasks where the input and output have different properties.
     * Others **adapt existing LLMs** by tokenizing time series data.